Clitic

 Clitics can belong to any grammatical category, although they are commonly pronouns, determiners, or adpositions.
-Note that orthography is not always a good guide for distinguishing clitics from affixes: clitics may be written as separate words, but sometimes they are joined to the word they depend on (like the Latin clitic -que, meaning "and") or separated by special characters such as hyphens or apostrophes (like the English clitic s in "it's" for "it has" or "it is").
+Note that orthography is not always a good guide for distinguishing clitics from affixes: clitics may be written as separate words, but sometimes they are joined to the word they depend on (like the Latin clitic -que, meaning "and").

 Classification

 Clitics fall into various categories depending on their position in relation to the word they connect to.

 Proclitic

 A proclitic appears before its host.